cicirello/jacoco-badge-generator/README.md

 directory. __The action doesn't commit the badge file.
 You will need to have additional steps in your workflow to do that.__

+### `generate-coverage-endpoint`

+This input controls whether or not to generate a JSON endpoint for coverage (Instructions Coverage), and defaults to `false`.

+### `generate-branches-endpoint`

+This input controls whether or not to generate a JSON endpoint for branches coverage, and defaults to `false`.

 ### `colors`

 This input can be used to change the colors used for the badges.